apache/james-project/src/adr/0040-quality-levels-definitions.md

 mature.
 Or at least are willing to support users.

 Users should have low expectations regarding experimental artifacts or features.
-They are encouraged to contribute to them in order to raise its code quality.
+They are encouraged to contribute to them in order to raise its quality.

 By **unsupported** we mean that an artifact or feature do not match most of the *mature* quality conditions.
 Active contributors do not feel confident delivering support for it.
 This artifact or feature might be deprecated and